EvelinaGracheva/rsschool-cv/cv.md

 ## Experience
 > I was working as Junior Developer on several projects.
-> I have some experience with Web Development in Backend and Frontend as well.
+> I have some experience with Web Development in Backend mostly and some in Frontend as well.

 ## Projects
 * mochi.ge - _Working with team of 3 developers.
 Fixed some bugs and created few pages on admin panel_